3MFConsortium/spec_displacement/3MF Displacement Extension.md

 Otherwise if any of the vertices do not share same NormVectorGrop and same NormVector index the consumer MUST preserve continuity by connecting each displaced surface through the triangle's shared edge.

-##### Figure 4-1: shows a 2D view where the normalized displacement vectors of the vertices of a triangle are the same.
-The displacement values of each vertex belonging to two neighboring triangles are the same, with positive depth.
+##### Figure 5-1: shows a 2D view where the normalized displacement vectors of the vertices of a triangle are the same.
+The displacement values of each vertex belonging to two neighboring triangles are the same, with positive height.
 The new displaced surfaces are connected continuosly.
 ![Adjacent continuos](images/4.1_adjacent_cont.png)

-##### Figure 4-2: shows a 2D view where the normalized displacement vectors of the vertices of a triangle are the same.
-The displacements value described in the displacement map for the triangle at the top and the displacement for the triangle displayed on the right side are different, with positive depth.
+##### Figure 5-2: shows a 2D view where the normalized displacement vectors of the vertices of a triangle are the same.
+The displacements value described in the displacement map for the triangle at the top and the displacement for the triangle displayed on the right side are different, with positive height.
 The new displaced surfaces are directly connected at that vertex to close the new 3D shape using an added segment.
 The new displacement vector is indicated in Red, the section that needs to be connected is indicated in Green.
 ![Adjacent connected](images/4.2_adjacent_direct.png)

-##### Figure 4-3: shows a 2D view where the normalized displacement vectors of the vertices of a triangle are the same as the normal of the corresponding triangle.
-The displacements values described in the displacement map for the triangle at the top and the displacement for the triangle displayed on the right side are different, with positive depth.
+##### Figure 5-3: shows a 2D view where the normalized displacement vectors of the vertices of a triangle are the same as the normal of the corresponding triangle.
+The displacements values described in the displacement map for the triangle at the top and the displacement for the triangle displayed on the right side are different, with positive height.
 The new displaced surfaces are connected through the common vertex in the mesh to close the new 3D shape.
 This requires two additional segments, as indicated in Green.
 ![Adjacent not connected](images/4.3_adjacent_jump.png)

-##### Figure 4-4: shows a 2D view where the normalized displacement vectors of the vertices of a triangle are the same.
-The displacement values of each vertex belonging to two neighboring triangles are the same, with negative depth.
+##### Figure 5-4: shows a 2D view where the normalized displacement vectors of the vertices of a triangle are the same.
+The displacement values of each vertex belonging to two neighboring triangles are the same, with negative height.
 The new displaced surfaces are connected continuosly.
-An analog case might be obtained by specifying a reversed displaement vector (for example on concave surfaces) and positive depths.
+An analog case might be obtained by specifying a reversed displaement vector (for example on concave surfaces) and positive heights.
 ![Adjacent negative continuos](images/4.4_adjacent_neg_cont.png)

-##### Figure 4-5: shows a 2D view where the normalized displacement vectors of the vertices of a triangle are the same.
-The displacements value described in the displacement map for the triangle at the top and the displacement for the triangle displayed on the right side are different, with negative depth.
+##### Figure 5-5: shows a 2D view where the normalized displacement vectors of the vertices of a triangle are the same.
+The displacements value described in the displacement map for the triangle at the top and the displacement for the triangle displayed on the right side are different, with negative height.
 The new displaced surfaces are directly connected to close the new 3D shape using an added segment.
 The new displacement vector is indicated in Red, the section that needs to be connected is indicated in Green.
-An analog case might be obtained by specifying a reversed displaement vector (for example on concave surfaces) and positive depths.
+An analog case might be obtained by specifying a reversed displaement vector (for example on concave surfaces) and positive heights.
 ![Adjacent negative connected](images/4.5_adjacent_neg_direct.png)

-##### Figure 4-6: shows a 2D view where the normalized displacement vectors of the vertices of a triangle are the same as the normal of the corresponding triangle.
-The displacements values described in the displacement map for the triangle at the top and the displacement for the triangle displayed on the right side are different, with negative depth.
+##### Figure 5-6: shows a 2D view where the normalized displacement vectors of the vertices of a triangle are the same as the normal of the corresponding triangle.
+The displacements values described in the displacement map for the triangle at the top and the displacement for the triangle displayed on the right side are different, with negative height.
 The new displaced surfaces are connected through the common vertex in the mesh to close the new 3D shape.
 This requires two additional segments, as indicated in Green.
 This produces a self-intersection that MUST be removed using the [Fill Rule in the Core Specification](https://github.com/3MFConsortium/spec_core/blob/1.3.0/3MF%20Core%20Specification.md#411-fill-rule).
-An analog case might be obtained by specifying a reversed displaement vector (for example on concave surfaces) and positive depths.
+An analog case might be obtained by specifying a reversed displaement vector (for example on concave surfaces) and positive heights.
 ![Adjacent negative not connected](images/4.6_adjacent_neg_jump.png)

-## 4.3 Displacement Map and Properties
+## 5.3 Displacement Map and Properties

 The displacement map MIGHT be combined with another property, for example color, color textures, multiproperties, as defined in the [3MF Materials and Properties Extension](https://github.com/3MFConsortium/spec_materials/blob/master/3MF%20Materials%20Extension.md).
 When combined, the properties are first applied to the triangle and then the triangle with the properties MUST be displaced by the displacement map.